fnabinash/rust-practice/README.md

 - [ ] System Monitor Integrator: Build a CLI tool that integrates with system monitoring tools (e.g., Prometheus, Grafana).
 - [ ] Custom Shell: Create a CLI tool that acts as a custom shell with support for plugins and extensions.
 - [ ] Configuration Manager: Build a CLI tool that manages configuration files and integrates with other system tools.

+## Contributing 🤝

+Contributions are welcome!
+If you have any suggestions, improvements, or new exercises, feel free to open an issue or submit a pull request.
+Let's make this repository a valuable resource for everyone learning Rust.

+## License 📜

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgment 🙏

+A big thank you to the Rust community and all the contributors who have helped make this repository better.
+Your support and feedback are greatly appreciated.

+## Contact 📬

+For any questions or feedback, you can reach out to me on [GitHub](https://github.com/fnabinash).